MichaelWaruiru/document-analyzer/README.md

    - Users can see a table of their previous analyses, including file name, upload time, risk score, and highlights.
    - Users can delete their history entries.

-4. **Admin Panel**

-   - Admins can view all users and all analyses across the application.

 ## Example